Avneet06/VaultShare/Readme.md

 ## Note

 Files are stored locally under `/uploads`.
 Redis is used for caching metadata and the system includes a cleanup goroutine that deletes expired files every few minutes.

+## Testing

+A basic test is added under `internal/auth/handler_test.go` to check the `/register` endpoint.
+It uses Go’s standard `httptest` library and just verifies response code for a simple POST request.
+This is added to show that the project supports basic API testing.